 “Yes,” Fred Rogers told him.
 “I’ve been talking to you for two years and you finally heard me today.”

-A classic “reaction gif” shows Fred Rogers, a great, big smile beaming on his face, lifting up his hand and giving the camera the middle finger.
-Then, with a firm nod, as if assuring the people watching him that this really is happening, he slowly lifts up his other hand to flip the crowd off with both fingers at once.
+A classic “reaction gif” shows Fred Rogers, a great, big smile beaming on his face, lifting his hand, and giving the camera the middle finger.
+Then, with a firm nod, as if assuring the people watching him that this really is happening, he slowly lifts his other hand to flip the crowd off with both fingers at once.

 The source of this story is cited as something Mister Rogers “revealed in an interview”—specifically, a 1998 interview with Esquire magazine.
 But that isn’t exactly accurate.
 The source isn’t so much the article itself as it is a whole lot of people misreading it.